-Part B of the full guide highlights the many examples of visionary leadership by both members and
+Part B of the full guide highlights the many examples of visionary leadership by both members and non-members of the Coalition across the core functions and capabilities.
+A snapshot of these is provided in Tables A4 and A5.

 Table A4.
 Examples of good practice by Ministries of Finance (or national equivalents) in the core functions